 While monitoring SQL performance is an ongoing process one of the best ways to start is by using a database monitoring platform.
 Database monitoring software will provide more visibility and point you in the direction of specific issues to improve.

-From then onwards there are 101 ways to improve query performance.
+From then onward, there are 101 ways to improve query performance.
 If you’re new to SQL try not to be disillusioned and focus on making one small improvement at a time.
 If you start off with the basics like reducing table sizes to build your confidence you can start to take more complicated steps further down the line.